Skip to content

 System requirements

-The TactileView software runs under Windows 98, 2000 and XP.
+The TactileView software runs under Windows 98 and higher.
 When compressed, the system uses 3Mb.
 During installation several folders will be made, including Braille, texture, and stamp files.

 Click on Contact to order the program.